baumrock/RockPageBuilder/README.md

 - Make it easy, fast and fun to develop blocks
 - Make it possible to copy blocks to other projects

+## Limitations/issues

+- Seems that showIf does not work with RockPageBuilder?
+MPN AnchorHeadline

+## Roadmap

+- Hide/unpublish blocks

 ## Concept

 The most important part are so called `blocks` that are actually ProcessWire pages with a corresponding `template` and a custom `pageClass`.